 Technically speaking, one carat is equal to 200 milligrams or 100 points.
 If you purchased a 1 carat stone, it means that you had bought yourself exactly 0.2 grams of diamond.

 Also, many people have the misconception that a diamond with bigger carat weight will always appear larger.
 The truth is far from that.
 I’ll explain this by using real-life examples on a later page.

 Before we continue, I want you to check out this short video to give you a quick overview of what carat weight is and how it is measured in the lab.

 Now, if you are like many others, you might be wondering why a diamond’s weight is measured in terms of carats.
 Isn’t the use of SI units like the kilogram or its derivatives better suited to describe the weight of something so expensive?

 Why not the use of ounces; which is a unit of measurement we are familiar with from everyday applications?

-Well, the history of this actually has an interesting background to it.
-The word carat actually originates from carob; which refers to a locust tree that produced edible pods.
+Well, the history behind this is pretty interesting.
+The word carat actually originates from carob; which refers to a locust tree that produces edible pods.
 Carob seeds, being even in weight, were used as weighing references by traders in the olden days.
-Remember, this was a time when high tech machines were not in existence.
-Back then, one carat was equal to the weight of one carob seed and trades were made based on this simple estimation.

 Without electronic balances, seeds were used as measurements